 Production Equipment 3-7 years

 Office Furniture and Fixtures 3-5 years

 Computer Software and Equipment 3-4 years

-Loaners and demo equipment 3-7 years
+Loaners and demo equipment 1-5 years

-Leasehold Improvements 3-5 years
+Leasehold improvements 3-5 years

-Depreciation expense was \$239,000 and \$232,000 for the years ended December 31, 2019, and 2018, respectively.
+Depreciation expense was \$376,000 and \$239,000 for the years ended December 31, 2020, and 2019, respectively.

 Property and equipment are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset or asset group may not be recoverable.
 If the impairment tests indicate that the carrying value of the asset, or asset group is greater than the expected undiscounted cash flows to be generated by such asset or asset group, further analysis is performed to determine the fair value of the asset or asset group.
 To the extent the fair value of the asset or asset group is less than its carrying value, an impairment loss is recognized equal to the amount the fair value of the asset or asset group is exceeded by its carrying amount.
-The Company generally measures fair value by considering sale prices for similar assets or asset groups, or by discounting estimated future cash flows from such assets or asset groups using an appropriate discount rate.
 Assets to be disposed of are carried at the lower of their carrying value or fair value less costs to sell.
 Considerable management judgment is necessary to estimate the fair value of assets or asset groups, and accordingly, actual results could vary significantly from such estimates.
-The Company periodically reviews its property and equipment for potential impairment and determines if the fair value of property and equipment equals or exceeds its carrying value.
-There have been no impairment losses recognized for the years ended December 31, 2019 or 2018.